 The draft EIS process resumed in August 2022, and in September 2023, the USACE published its draft EIS for public comment.
-The USACE identified five potential outcomes, but did not indicate which one it preferred.
-The options comprise two "no action" alternatives where the USACE would deny an easement to Dakota Access and require it to shut down the pipeline and either remove the pipe from under Lake Oahe, or allow the pipeline to be abandoned-in-place under the lake.
+The USACE identified five potential outcomes but did not indicate which one it preferred.
+The options comprise two "no action" alternatives where the USACE would deny an easement to Dakota Access and require it to shut down the pipeline and either remove the pipe from under Lake Oahe or allow the pipeline to be abandoned-in-place under the lake.
 The USACE also identified three "action" alternatives; two of them contemplate that the USACE would reissue the easement to Dakota Access under essentially the same terms as 2017 with either the same or a larger volume of oil allowed through the pipeline, while the third alternative would require decommissioning of the current pipeline and construction of a new line 39 miles upstream from the current location.

 The public comment period concluded on December 13, 2023.
-The USACE plans to review the comments and issue its final EIS in the fall of 2024.
+The USACE plans to review the comments and issue its final EIS in early 2025.
 The Record of Decision will follow within 30 to 60 days after the issuance of the final EIS.
+The final EIS must be completed before the USACE can reauthorize the easement for the pipeline.
+If reauthorization occurs, new litigation challenging the reauthorization may be filed.